How to prune hydrangeas: follow our advice for healthy plants and stunning blooms

 - As the RHS says, if you want to maintain a permanent-sized framework, simply cut back last year’s stems down to a pair of healthy buds.

 - However, to encourage strong, upright branches topped with larger clusters of blooms, hard prune right back to the lowest pair of healthy buds.
-This will create a low framework – usually no more than 10in (25cm) high.
-If more height is required, you can cut them down to about 2ft (60cm) tall.
+This will create a low framework – usually no more than 25cm (10in) high.
+If more height is required, you can cut them down to about 60cm (2ft) tall.

 These varieties might sound a little less familiar than the ones above.
 However, they've had a recent surge in popularity – especially when its comes to Hydrangea paniculata with its cone-like heads of blooms.
 Hydrangea arborescens are also known as 'smooth hydrangea' or sometimes 'wild hydrangea' and includes the well-loved 'Annabelle' with its ginormous white globes of flowers.
 They're a stunning choice for both modern garden ideas and cottage garden ideas alike.